CBBC idents: The CBBC Bugs and the CBBC Channel (2002–2005)

-CBBC's "green gumdrop"
+CBBC's "green gumdrop" (2005–2007)

-The traditional bugs look lasted until 30 September 2005, when the blob concept was redesigned towards the start of October.
-A single blob (which resembles a gumdrop) was now used: it featured a larger and plainer 'C' letter and was turned into a three-dimensional object, which would zoom around a screen often accompanied by a ball from which many arrows could point and some crystal lines were flying about.
-The idents also featured the CBBC stars in the purple background with various floating objects (such as the cash registers for Kerching!, the spiked heart balloons for Tracy Beaker or the flying birds for Raven), before the background turns over to reveal the CBBC logo at the end of each ident.
+The traditional bugs look lasted until 29 September 2005, when the blob concept was redesigned the next day, on the 30th.
+A single blob (which resembles a gumdrop) was now used: it featured a larger and plainer 'C' letter and was turned into a three-dimensional object, which would zoom around a screen often accompanied by a ball from which many arrows could point with light blue lightning flying around inside a dark blue spiral background.
+The idents also featured the CBBC stars in the purple background with various floating objects (such as the cash registers for Kerching!, the spiked heart balloons for Tracy Beaker, or the flying birds for Raven), before the background turns over to reveal the CBBC logo at the end of each ident.
 This style was changed so that the end screen changed to a single shot of the bug with the programme name below, and the DOG was also updated.
 In-vision for the channel continued to be used, however, it was used less and less: CBBC moved out of TC9 in December 2006 to TC12, where the presenter would just stand in front of a bluescreen while only a fixed camera is used.